nzdeveloper009/retrofit_example/README.md

 - Manifest - Add Internet Permission
 - QuoteList - Data class for Response while GET Service through retrofit
 - Result - Object used in QuoteList because in Json it's have list so we create its data class and pass as list object in QuoteList Data Class
-- QuotesAPI - This is interface where all Services by declare suspense function
+- QuotesAPI - This is service interface where all functions declare these function is suspend function
+  - Suspend function
+      - is simply a function that can be paused and resumed at a later time.
+They can execute a long running operation and wait for it to complete without blocking.
+The syntax of a suspending function is similar to that of a regular function except for the addition of the suspend keyword.
 - RetrofitHelper - Create Retrofit Instance and set the Service using Lazy
-- MainActivity - is activity where retrofit instance create with service and get data in global scope coroutines because of suspense function which only called in coroutine
+- MainActivity - is activity where retrofit instance create with service and get data in global scope coroutines because of suspend function which only called in coroutine